LiquidityGate/claim-reward-programs/README.md

 1.  **Future Start Date**: Confirm that the program’s start date is set in the future.
 2.  **Valid URD Address**: Verify that the urdAddress is a valid URD.
-3.  **Market or Vault verification**: Verify that the specified Market or Vault is valid and whitelisted in the Morpho app.
+3.  **Market or Vault verification**: Verify that the specified Market or Vault is valid and whitelisted in the lqg app.
 4.  **Token Pricing**: Check that the specified token is priced in our API.
 If not, pause the process until pricing is available.
 5.  **Funds Transfer**: Confirm that the funds have been sent from the designated fundsSender to the URD.
 6.  **Reward Amount Accuracy**: Ensure the reward amount matches the funds sent to the URD, paying special attention to the token’s decimal precision.